mbnahmadi/control-project/README.md

 - If `end_date` is `NULL`, it’s treated as `end` for the overlap
 - `active_days = (overlap_end - overlap_start) + 1` (inclusive)

-## In Progress / Upcoming Features:

-- **Total Days Calculation per Company**:
-  Currently, the system calculates the number of days a company has data within a selected date range.
-In upcoming versions, an additional feature will be added to calculate the **total number of days each company has recorded data** (regardless of the selected range).
-  > This logic will be implemented at the database level to ensure better performance and efficiency.

-- **Ongoing Development**:
-  This project is still under active development, and more improvements and new features will be added over time.

 ---
 ## Installation & Setup